barbazul/1kfa/mod_guide_gm.md

 someone loses.

 This is just a brief list of suggestions.
-There are more signals and more ways to interpret them, your table will be unique, and you will all figure out what kind of fun is most rewarding.
+There are more signals and more ways to interpret them.
+Also, people will change during the course of the game -- it's an *ongoing* conversation.
+Remember, you can always ask players questions.
+Your table is be unique, and you're all working together to create the kinds of fun that are most rewarding.

 ---

-# Appendix 1
+# Appendix 1 - Lateral Questions

  * What's a city in Europe?
  * What vegetable did you eat yesterday?